×

 What is a typical expat home or apartment like in Ataco?

 "Expat homes in Ataco, are often spacious and comfortable, reflecting the town's relaxed and laid-back atmosphere.
 They are typically designed with a blend of traditional Salvadoran architecture and modern amenities.
 Many homes feature large living areas, multiple bedrooms, and fully equipped kitchens.
 Some may also have outdoor spaces like gardens or patios, offering stunning views of the surrounding mountains and coffee plantations.
 The homes are usually furnished, with decor that combines local artisanal crafts with contemporary styles.
 Despite being in a small town, these homes often come with modern conveniences such as high-speed internet, cable TV, and air conditioning.
 Safety features like gated entrances and security systems are also common.
-The homes are often located within walking distance of the town center, making it easy for expats to access local shops, restaurants, and cultural attractions," wrote one member in Ataco.
+The homes are often located within walking distance of the town center, making it easy for expats to access local shops, restaurants, and cultural attractions," remarked one expat living in Ataco, El Salvador.

 What is the average cost of housing in Ataco?